Yash2108/pmle-notes/concepts/parallelism.md

 - Synchronous training uses an [all-reduce algorithm](https://towardsdatascience.com/visual-intuition-on-ring-allreduce-for-distributed-deep-learning-d1f34b4911da) which collects all the trainable parameters from various workers and accelerators.

+The “all-reduce sync” strategy is great for Tensor Processing Unit (TPU) and one-machine multi-GPUs.

 ### Asynchronous

 - Harder to scale